 Before we jump to comparing ISFJs and the other personality types, it’s important to highlight the fact that different personalities perceive and interpret the world through the lens of their unique preferences and cognitive functions.

 In terms of preferences, ISFJs prefer Introversion, Sensing, Feeling, and Judging.
 In addition, their dominant cognitive function is Introverted Sensing, while their auxiliary function is Extraverted Feeling.
 If you want to know more about the ISFJ cognitive function stack, check our article here.

 As you will see, each of the 16 personality types has a different set of preferences and a different cognitive stack.
-These are characteristics that make them unique and set them apart in the MBTI system.
-There are also similarities between specific groups, which is why we thought the best way to describe the ISFJ personality type is to compare it with each of the other 15 MBTI types.
+These are characteristics that make them unique and set them apart in the 16 personalities system.
+There are also similarities between specific groups, which is why we thought the best way to describe the ISFJ personality type is to compare it with each of the other 15 personalities.

 ISFJ vs SJ Temperament Types

 The SJ Temperament types (ISTJ, ESTJ, ESFJ, and ISFJ) share the Sensing (S) and Judging (J) preferences.
 This means that the individuals with this temperament are grounded in reality, with deep roots in tradition.
 They treasure family and close friends (of which they only have a few) and are agile strategists and planners who need structure and stability to thrive.

 Whether introverted or extroverted, the SJ Temperament types (or the Pragmatists) are meticulous and detail-oriented; they like to finish what they have started.
 Their work ethic is strict, and they like to keep focused on the present rather than envisioning the future.
 Also, these personality types may take life a bit too seriously, which can lead to them feeling unsatisfied or overwhelmed.